saikirangurijal/cloudcentersuite/Content/Logging/Splunk/README.md

 Shell script:

- - service: This script will install splunk server and load configuration from service parameters and installs necessary packages and also invokes the external life cycle actions.
+ - service: This script will install splunk server and load configuration from service parameters and installs necessary packages and also invokes the agent life cycle actions.

 # Minimum Resource Specifications